 Remove Small Scratches and Dents

 A prospecting buyer can and will start to lower the offered amount for your car if it has many scratches and dents.
-Besides, a lot of minor dents and scratches are unsightly and will give the buyer a negative impression of the car’s health.
+Besides, many minor dents and scratches are unsightly and will give the buyer a negative impression of the car’s health.

 Include All Extras

-Most cars these days come equipped with a spare wheel, tool kit and sometimes a spare key.
-If you have them, remember to put them in your car before meeting a buyer.
-These things seem insignificant for older cars, but they add a fair bit to the resale value!
+Most cars these days come equipped with a spare wheel, tool kit, and sometimes a spare key.
+If you have them, remember to put them in your vehicle before meeting a buyer.
+These things seem insignificant for older cars but add a bit to the resale value!

 What lowers Your Car’s Resale Value?